 RESOURCES FOR PATIENTS & FAMILIES

-Enroll now in the national registry!
+Enroll now in the national registry, which is maintained by the Centers for Disease Control and Prevention (CDC)!
 By signing up you will help the ALS community understand how many people have ALS.
 You can complete surveys to help the ALS community understand who gets ALS and what factors affect the disease by answering questions.
 Persons with ALS (PALS) can be notified of clinical trials and research studies not only at University of Michigan but all across the country.

 Patients Like Me